 Richard works in the applied side of long-range forecasting, distilling complex information from climate models into 'user-friendly' advice for planning.

-Richard leads the Seasonal to Decadal Applications group.
+Richard leads the Monthly to Decadal Applications group.
 A key task of the group is to develop practical climate prediction products that can be readily used to inform planning and policy.
 This is done by distilling complex information from climate models and other sources into informative 'user-friendly' formats.

 Richard's main research interests and collaborations are: